First 10 days of a Lottery Win

 I don’t know you, but I know your life has changed forever, and you get to determine what that means.
 You can use this change to shape your life going forward.

 It will be challenging, confusing and at times complex, all of that can be managed by you to create outcomes you will enjoy for the rest of your life.
-You can do this, and eventually look back with pride on how you managed your lottery experience from the first week onward.
+You can do this and eventually look back with pride on how you managed your lottery experience from the first week onward.

-In addition to keeping your winning ticket under lock and key, here are five things you can do to as you absorb the shock of change:
+In addition to keeping your winning ticket under lock and key, here are five things you can do as you absorb the shock of change:

 First 48 hours

 1. Know your deadlines, 60 days to choose lump sum or annual payments and 12 months to claim your winnings.
-Use these time periods to determine your what works best for you.
+Use these periods to determine what works best for you.
 Do not move too quickly to claim your money before you have time to understand the consequences of each option and the long-term impact of putting your new money into action.

-2. Form an inner circle, forget about not telling anyone, that will just add to your stress.
+2. Form an inner circle, and forget about not telling anyone, that will just add to your stress.
 Form an inner circle of a few, two or three, people who can keep your privacy.
 You will need people to talk with, people who make you feel safe.
 Do not expect them to know how you are feeling or what you should do.
-Their job is to be good listeners and look out for your wellbeing while you process the experience.
+Their job is to be good listeners and look out for your well-being while you process the experience.

-3. Buy a new cell phone, give the number to your inner circle and the trusted advisors you eventually hire.
+3. Buy a new cell phone, and give the number to your inner circle and the trusted advisors you eventually hire.
 Ask an inner circle person to check your messages on the old phone.
 They can keep you posted on important personal communication.

 First Ten Days